 The United States offers a list of visas available to people worldwide to account for the different talents, situations, and aspirations prospective immigrants have.
 For immigrants who seek entry to the country to invest substantially in American businesses, E-2 visas are available.

-Sherrod Seward, Managing Member of Oakhurst Immigration Law, successfully petitioned for E-2 investor visas for Finland national Ari Heikkinen and his spouse, Kaarina Heikkinen.
+Sherrod Seward, the Managing Member of Oakhurst Immigration Law, successfully petitioned for E-2 investor visas for Finland national Ari Heikkinen and his spouse, Kaarina Heikkinen.

 The E-2 Investor Visa Eligibility Requirements

 E-2 visas allow foreign investors involved in managing the business they’ve invested in an opportunity to relocate to the United States to oversee operations.
 The United States maintains that treaty investors applying for an E-2 visa must: